Simple Interest ‖ Definition And Worked Examples

 S.I = #120

-You can now go ahead and solve more arithmetic exercises involving simple interest using the formula and steps described above.
+You can now use the formula and steps described above to solve more arithmetic exercises involving simple interest.
 If you have any questions or comments regarding this article, please use the comment box below.
-We respond promptly to any questions and suggestions.
+We respond promptly to questions and suggestions.